MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 3. Running a custom kernel and custom kernel command line is supported in this version.
 However the plug-in doesn't provide any guarantees regarding the visibility within WSL when running a custom kernel and custom kernel command line.

+4. OS Distribution is displayed **None** in Device overview page of WSL device in Microsoft Defender portal.

+5. `MDE Connectivity Test: invalid` in healthcheck output indicates that the client connectivity from WSL to Defender for Endpoint service URLs is failing.

+6. The plug-in software is not supported in ARM64 processor machines.

 ## Software prerequisites

 - WSL version 2.0.7 or later must be running with at least one active distro.